andikatjacobdennis/UML/README.md

+Here's an updated version of the README, incorporating the new PlantUML diagram you mentioned for the microservice architecture:

+---

 # UML Diagrams Repository

 This repository contains UML diagrams created with PlantUML to illustrate various software design processes.
 Each `.puml` file represents a different flow or structure, intended to help visualize and document software architecture, interaction flows, and other important design aspects.